CFAES Give Today

 Note: This article was originally peer reviewed and published through SDSU Extension (iGrow) in 2015.
 It was updated for an Ohio audience in 2020.

-What Is Cribbing?
+What is Cribbing?

 Cribbing is a stereotypy (seemingly functionless repetitive behavior) characterized by grabbing an upright object with the teeth and pulling against the object with an arched neck and sucking air.
 Horses often lick a surface they are about to use for cribbing (Whisher et al., 2011).
 Horses that crib can spend anywhere from 15% - 65% of their day performing this stereotypy (Wickens & Heleski, 2010).
 Approximately 4.4% of horses in the US are cribbers (Albright, Mohammed, Heleski, Wickens, & Houpt, 2009).